BugelNiels/conic-subdivision/README.md

 2. [CMake](https://cmake.org/)
 3. [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 4. [Qt 6.2+](https://www.qt.io/)
-    - Qt is required for running the program with a GUI.
+    - Qt is required to run the program with a GUI.
 It is optional for building the core library.
 6. [Google Test (GTest)](https://github.com/google/googletest)
-    - Google Test is required for running unit tests.
+    - Google Test is required to run unit tests.
 Pass `-DBUILD_UNIT_TESTS=OFF` to the `cmake` command to skip this requirement.

  Basic instructions are provided for Ubuntu-based distros, Fedora-based distros and MacOS.
 If you plan to run this on Windows, install & setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and follow the instructions for the Ubuntu-based distros.
 In addition, the GUI application will also require OpenGL to run, but this should be available by default on most systems.